-First-Ever Measure to End Life Tenure on the Supreme Court Via Statute, Not Amendment, to Be Introduced
+First-Ever Measure to End Life Tenure on the Supreme Court Via Statute, Not Amendment, Introduced in Congress

 Bill mandates 18-year terms for future justices, permits two appointments per presidential term